 - Museum Entry Fee: Free

-Presently, no tour to Agra is considered perfect without a trip to the Taj Mahal.
+You can see the Taj Mahal Tickets price online buy our company at Pioneer Holidays.
+We offer you a private tour to Agra is considered perfect without a Trip to the Taj Mahal.
 Each year, the monument draws about 7 to 8 million tourists who come to appreciate this charming work of art and wonder at its majesty.

-The mausoleum was elected by the World initiative (2000-2007) as one of the New Seven Wonders.
+The mausoleum was elected by the World initiative (2000-2007) as one of the New Seven Wonders in the World.